iturner72/book-notes/the_revolt_of_the_public.md

 * 39 If Jack Valenti (head of Motion Picture Association of America) had had the power to sentence Shawn Fanning to 19.5 years in a federal penitentiary, I'm fairly certain he would have done so.
+* 46 Roland Schatz, a brilliant commercial practitionaer of agenda-setting theory, has identified a level of media diffusion below which a message sinks without notice, but above which it quickly rises to public attention.
+    Schatz calls this boundary the *awareness threshold*, and has estimated the tipping point at 15 percent of diffusion.
+Scholars have charted a similar trajectory for the adoption of every kind of innovation, including new political beliefs.
+"Critical mass" occurs at between 10 and 20 percent of adoption -- the level at which enough diffusion networks become "infected" by the virus of change to make the latter self-sustaining.
+* 50 The reality of the new environment is that the golbal information sphere, rather than any one medium or platform, erupts into nearly very political conflict, and not infrequently helps determine the outcome.
+Unlike, say, TV or Facebook, the information spere can't be blocked by government.
+It's too redundant.
+Info leaks in anyhow.
+* 50 This was demonstrated under almost lab conditions in Egypt on Friday, Jan 28, 2011: the moment the government shut the door on its population's access to the internet.
+Mobile phone service was disrupted as well.
+Mubarak, on the brink of the precipice, wanted to change sides on the dictator's dilemma, withdraw his gamble on modernity.
+He imagined he could push Egypt back into the past, to the comfortable days before the Fifth Wave.
+* 52 Its agents dropped Al Jazeera's signal from the Nilesate satellite, and orchestrated the physical intimidation of Al Jazeera staff in Egypt.
+These efforts collided with the redundancy factor and came to nothing.
+Other Arab channels offered Al Jazeera space on their satellites, and much of Al Jazeera's footage came from amateurs who could not be shut down or intimidated.
+* 53 YouTube amplified this sentiment, re-hosting video from Al Jazeera and other broadcasters, as well as raw footage from cell phone cameras that somehow found a path to the web.
+Unlike TV or live streaing, YouTube could select the most visually dramatic moments, and make them searchable.
+It archived spontaneity: a defiant young man suddenly gunned down by security forces, a bizarre horse and camel charge by Mubarak supporters into the crowd at Tahrir Square.

+### My Thesis